Automated Airtightness in the Ducts and the Building envelope

 Restaurants

-It is completely inert and has no residual odor.
+It is completely inert and has no residual odour.

-It contains an approved and certified anti-microbial agent to prevent mold growth.
+It contains an approved and certified anti-microbial agent to prevent mould growth.

 In public or occupied buildings eCAULKair use heavy duty extraction fans connected to flexible plastic ducts which are exhausted outside the building.
 The eCAULKair scent is very faint.
 After approximately 15 minutes the mild PVA wood glue smell disappears.